 There are a lot of activities to do during your holiday in Kitzbuehel.
 Amongst other things, there is also a copper mine.
 3,000 years ago, copper was already being mined in Jochberg and the surrounding area.
 The large number of abandoned mines, tools and mine dumps that have been found in the region show that natural resources have long been used intensively.

-Over a length of 30 kilometres (18.6 miles), up to 1,800 tons of copper ore were once obtained in Jochberg each year.
-Until 1874, that copper was also being smelted.
-Up to 160 miners were employed in the mines until they were closed in 1926.
-Since their closing, the widespread abandoned mines and mine shafts have been left to themselves.
+Over a length of 30 km (18.6 mi), up to 1,800 tons of copper ore were once obtained in Jochberg each year and more than 160 miners were employed in the mines until they were closed in 1926.

-On 20 July 1990, it finally happened: after a long and intensive time of renovations, the “Kupferplatte” Copper Mine was finally opened to visitors.
-The Grubenbahn colliery railway takes you 150 metres (492 feet) into the mine and the mountain where the different mining methods, tools and gallery systems are explained.
+In July 1990, it finally happened.
+The “Kupferplatte” copper mine was finally opened to visitors after a long renovation process.
+The “Grubenbahn” collier railway takes you about 150 metres (0.09 mi) into the mine and the mountain and the different mining methods, tools and gallery systems are explained.

 Adults: EUR 8.00

 Daily tours are available every hour from 9:00 to 11:00 and from 1:00 to 4:00.

 Each tour lasts approximately 30 minutes.